gitpress/sinatra-playground/book/paramshowdo.md

 We wouldn't actually expect a user to manually type in those parameters into a URL, rather a search bar or set of buttons may create the server request but the result is similar.
 We ask Sinatra to capture the URL parameters and action some steps in response.

 In our case that is simply echoing our input, but in a fully-fledged app that could be accessing a database.

+In the next section let's build our first substantial app.

+> ### Challenge
+> Now that you've seen how some basic Sinatra routes work, and how to access additional parameters try and make an app of your own.
+Don't worry about going overboard.
+> If you are struggling for ideas, why not build a very simple calculator that takes the number provided in a first parameter and times it by the second.
+> ##### Hint
+> Remember, you can use Ruby as usual in your code, so setting variables to easily manipulate data is fine.
+If you encounter any error messages, read the carefully and google what you encounter